navneet851/Neptune/README.md

 ## Setup and Installation

 1. Clone the repository: `git clone https://github.com/Navneet852/MusicStreamNeptune.git`
-2. Open the project in Android Studio Jellyfish | 2023.3.1 Patch 2
-3. Build and run the project on an emulator or actual device
+2. Build and run the project on an emulator or actual device

 ## Contributing